 - Tsukuba City is a center for science and technology related industries including the robotics industry (more details below).

 - Hitachi City, where the global enterprise HITACHI was founded, has many electric and electronics related companies.

-- The Kashima coastal industrial area is a center for heavy and petrochemical industries such as Nippon Steel & Sumitomo Metal (former Sumitomo Metal).
+- The Kashima coastal industrial area is a center for heavy and petrochemical industries such as Nippon Steel (former Nippon Steel & Sumitomo Metal).